jarusll/the-logs/index.md

 The amount of boilerplate in java is bonkers.
 I am ditching it.
 I'll use smalltalk.

+Helped Xeon with his project, and the issue was Java's build system.
+I don't know why it has to be so complex.

 I slept today.
 Tomorrow's my day off as well.
 Only reading.

 Night